-Do you ever feel like you don’t fit in at your school?
+Do you ever feel like you don’t belong?
 No worries!
-Here are some tips for how to belong when you feel like the odd one out.
+Here are some tips for how to fit in at school when you feel like the odd one out.

 Follow me for more tips on how to follow your dreams without hating your life!

 When I was in school, I had a really wide range of friends.
 So I had some friends that were actually popular and got invited to all of the parties.
 And then I had some friends who owned like 30 Dungeons and Dragons books.
 And if I’m being honest, I never really felt like I 100% fit in with any of them.
 Sometimes I would accidentally use a word like “soporific” in front of the popular kids and they would look at me like I just grew an extra head.
 And sometimes my playlist got vetoed in the car with my nerdy friends when they found out all I owned was gangster rap.
 High School can be pretty unforgiving to people who are different.
-So, if you can relate to this, I have some tips for you.
+If you can relate and are wondering how to fit in, I have some tips for you.

 1. Don’t try to fit in

 Feeling like we belong is a basic human need.
 But thinking that you have to “fit in” and be more like the popular kids to belong is actually a mistake.
 If you’re not into pop music and you couldn’t care less about keeping up with the Kardashians, don’t force it.
 People can sense when you aren’t being authentic and that’s a huge turn-off.
 Besides, what’s the best case scenario there?
 That people like you for who you’re pretending to be?
 Even worse, what if people don’t like you for who you’re pretending to be?
 Trust me, it isn’t worth the effort to fake it.